jeroenboeye/jbo_blog/README.md

 All blog posts are released under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

+## Note to self
+To update existing files, first adapt the `.Rmd` files and then run:

+`blogdown::build_site(build_rmd = 'timestamp')`

+This should render new html files which can then be pushed.

 ### Update submodule flow

 Don't change submodule files from within blog repo.